Students with Disabilities

 Wright State University Study Abroad office supports an inclusive environment and does not discriminate on the basis of disability status.
 Students with disabilities are encouraged to participate in Wright State’s Study Abroad programs and with a bit of planning and flexibility, Study Abroad can be a wonderful and empowering experience!

 Just as cultures differ from country to country, so do perceptions of disability and accommodations.
 If you are a student who requires accommodations of any kind you must communicate this to your study abroad advisor as soon as possible, so that we have an opportunity to consider alternative ways to meet those needs.
-The study abroad office and The Office of Disabilities can assist you in determining the type of accommodations possible for your program and what other considerations you should think about before studying abroad.
+Your study abroad advisor and The Office of Disability Services can assist you in determining the type of accommodations possible for your program and what other considerations you should think about before studying abroad.

 Process for Requesting Accommodations